-You can optimize for speed on mobile devices by deferring content from loading immediately by avoiding displaying plenty of content on the first screen.
+According to ux/ui consultants brisbane, you can optimize for speed on mobile devices by deferring content from loading immediately by avoiding displaying plenty of content on the first screen.
 Optimizing for portrait-mode browsing using smaller banners and product images is an ideal method for saving on bandwidth resources.

 Other methods you can use to optimize for mobile include:

 This strategy might not be the most cost-effective solution for the optimization of your mobile performance.
 Most users will open less than 10 apps per day, and they don’t install any new apps.
 Therefore, what makes you think that they’ll download and install your new app?